srazmjo/Workshop1/Project1.md

 ![](project_1_part2_stretch_goal_2.png)

 ### 3-D Visual description of Population distribution in Gabon
-Using Rayshader library, this 3-D visual description of population distribution enables the reader to easily analyse the data gathered by the scientists.
+Using Rayshader library, this 3-D visual description of population distribution enables the scientists to easily analyse the gathered data.
 The provinces with higher population are shown higher in height and provinces with lower population are shown with shorter heights.
 This visual is also filled with three colors to ease distinguishing densely populated cities from less populated cities.
 ![](Project_1_part2_stretch_goal_3.gif)